dotnet/roslyn/docs/compilers/CSharp/Nullability Public API Design Notes.md

 Nullable value types and reference types have their state tracked, and are either `NotNull` or `MaybeNull` depending on flow state.
 Unconstrained generic parameters are being tracked.
 When queried with `GetSymbolInfo`/`GetDeclaredSymbol`, variables/parameters/fields/etc of unconstrained type parameters have a `NullableAnnotation` of `NotAnnotated`.
-When queried with `GetTypeInfo`, the have a flow state of `MaybeNull` if they have not yet been checked for null, and `NotNull` after they have been checked for null.
+When queried with `GetTypeInfo`, they have a flow state of `MaybeNull` if they have not yet been checked for null and directly or indirectly assigned a non-null value, and `NotNull` after they have been checked for null and have not been directly or indirectly assigned a `MaybeNull` value.

 ### Declared Nullability